-Name of employee: Team: I declare that I satisfy the fo bllowing eligibility requirements to take Shared Parental Lea ive: Tick I am the father of the omother. child or am married to/the civil partner of/the partner of the My partner and I have main responsibility for the care of the child. adoption leave, pa carer of the child is entitled to statutory maternity or y or allowance and has ended or given notice to reduce loption entitlements. of 26 weeks' continuous service at the end of the 15 th ate the child is due to be born or placed with me for 26 weeks in the 66 d (in an employed or self-employed capacity) for at least week period before the child is due to be born or due to tion.
-He or she earned an average of at least £30 a those weeks.
-I will comply with the crequirements. rganisation's shared parental leave notice and evidence immediately if I cease to care for the child or if the child's that she has revoked the curtailment of her maternity d.
-The information I have provided is accurate.
+Name of employee: Team: I declare that I satisfy the following eligibility requirements to take Shared Parental Leave Tick I am the father of the c mother. hild or am married to/the civil partner of/the partner of the My partner and I have main responsibility for the care of the child. adoption leave, pay carer of the child is entitled to statutory maternity or y or allowance and has ended or given notice to reduce option entitlements. of 26 weeks' continuous service at the end of the 15 th ate the child is due to be born or placed with me for 26 weeks in the 66 d (in an employed or self-employed capacity) for at least week period before the child is due to be born or due to tion.
+He or she earned an average of at least £30 a hose weeks.
+I will comply with the o requirements. rganisation's shared parental leave notice and evidence immediately if I cease to care for the child or if the child's that she has revoked the curtailment of her maternity I. The information I have provided is accurate.
 Signed: